 - Upon submission, both forms will be stamped by EACC; one will be retained by the EACC and one issued to the applicant.

-No certificate is issued; however, the Commission will submit to the employing agency/panel a confidential report on all shortlisted applicants.
+No EACC Clearance certificate is issued; however, the Commission will submit to the employing agency/panel a confidential report on all shortlisted applicants.

-Provision of false information to the Commission is considered as a serious offense under Section 46 (1) (d) of the Leadership and Integrity Act, 2012 and is punishable by a fine of Ksh 5 million or imprisonment for a term of 5 years or both.
+Provision of false information to the Commission is considered as a severe offence under Section 46 (1) (d) of the Leadership and Integrity Act, 2012.
+It is punishable by a fine of Ksh 5 million or imprisonment for a term of 5 years or both.